jadecobra/python_tdd_exercises/source/index.rst

 My recommendation is to

-* start with :doc:`How to make a Test Driven Development Environment </how_to/make_tdd_environment>` because it is required by every chapter
+* start with :doc:`How to make a python test driven development environment </how_to/make_tdd_environment>` because it is required by every chapter
 * type out the code portions as you go through any chapter without copying and pasting the code
 * repeat a chapter you like until you can do it from memory
 * try remaking the tests from memory or write new tests for a concept you are working on